 Where to have a drink and an aperitif in Le Mans?
 Le Lapin Blanc

-For 5 years, Le Lapin Blanc has been a must-see place in Le Mans for sharing boards and enjoying creative cocktails (8,50 €), including notably the Smoky’s, cocktails made with smoke bubbles (visually very nice).
+For 5 years, Le Lapin Blanc has been a must-visit place in Le Mans for sharing boards and enjoying creative cocktails (€8.50), including the Smoky’s, cocktails made with smoke bubbles (very visually appealing).
 The bar has two floors as well as a terrace in front of the establishment.
-The decor is trendy, even a bit street-art, and the place is full of nooks and crannies a bit hidden, with different atmospheres.
-A very cool address to go out for a drink and meet friends.
+The decor is trendy, even a bit street-art, and the place is full of rooms and nooks that are a bit hidden, with different atmospheres.
+A very nice place to go out for a drink and meet up with friends.

 Tested in 2023